 The Administrative Reforms Commission (ARC) Reports are important documents from the UPSC civil services exam perspective.
-They contain a lot of useful information important for the IAS mains exam covering aspects of public administration, governance, ethics in civil services, conflict resolution, etc. Even though highly beneficial, most aspirants skip reading the ARC reports due to their bulk.
-How do you read these reports and extract value from them?
-Read on for more.
+They contain a lot of useful information important for the IAS Exam covering aspects of public administration, governance, ethics in civil services, conflict resolution, etc. Even though highly beneficial, most aspirants skip reading the ARC reports due to their bulk.

 The ARC or the Administrative Reforms Commission is a committee set up by the Government of India to review the public administration system and give recommendations to improve it.
 The reports by the Commission are called the ARC reports.
 The first ARC (1966) was headed by Morarji Desai initially and later by K. Hanumanthaiah.
 The second ARC constituted in 2005 was chaired by Veerappa Moily.